-Financial support Profileringsfonds in case of study delay due to force majeure
+Financial support UM Profileringsfonds in case of study delay due to force majeure

-Have you fallen behind with your studies or do you expect to fall behind with your studies due to special circumstances, such as illness (including mental illness), family circumstances (e.g. family care), pregnancy and childbirth, or a disability?
-If so, you may be able to get financial support from the Profileringsfonds for the extra study costs resulting from (expected) study delays.
+Have you fallen behind with your studies due to special circumstances, such as illness (including mental illness), family circumstances (e.g. family care), pregnancy and childbirth, or a disability?
+If so, you may be able to get financial support from the UM Profileringsfonds for the extra study costs resulting from (expected) study delays.

-- you have accumulated a study delay of at least five ECTS;
+• You have incurred a study delay of at least five ECTS.

-- you submit your application in time: within six months and no later than 1 March after the end of the academic year in which you incurred a study delay (if you graduate early or stop your study programme, the application must be submitted at least two months before deregistering).
+• You must submit your application in time: within six months and no later than 1 March after the end of the academic year in which you incurred a study delay (if you graduate or cease your studies earlier, the application must have been submitted at least two months before de-enrolment).

 Notification of special circumstance